 Casinos are not normally a place for the fulfillment of dreams.
-Yet we have left behind the death of the American Dream at Rancho Rosa, only to find it at the casino.
-Which is fine and good by us, we're all rooting for Cooper.
+Yet we have left behind the death of the American Dream at Rancho Rosa, only to find Dougie-Cooper living it at the casino.
+Which is fine and good by us, we're all rooting for Dougie-Cooper.

 He has returned, it seems, in a state of purity that leaves him open to seeing signs.
 Are these signs specifically generated for him to follow and receive the good effects of them?
 Are they a reward for his days in limbo, like making up for an income he'd lost, giving him a way to start a new life?
 Or are they always there and he is now, as the simple innocent, wandering the world as a child, open to their serendipity?
 Cooper-Dougie has no cognizance however as to how these things are to his benefit.
-He saw a man shout hello and money spill out of a machine.
-As far as he comprehends it, the hello is a part of the process.
+He doesn't know what the money he is winning means, only that others are elated.
+He saw a man shout hello and money spill out of a machine, so as far as he comprehends it the hello is a part of the process.
 He even does it backwards, yelling before the jackpot happens.
 I don't know if there might be an allusion to Hades having been ruled over by underworld god, Pluto.
 Though Hades has become associated with hell (hell-o?), Pluto was a god of riches, mineral wealth.
 Pluto is not Saturn, but the Glastonbury Grove was a gate to the underworld.

 We had wondered if Mr. C's arrest would catch the attention of the FBI.
 Is that about to happen?